This is a named option within the Atmospheric and Oceanic Sciences MS.

 Undergraduate Credits Earned at Other Institutions or UW-Madison

 With advisor approval, up to 7 credits numbered 300 or above may transfer toward the degree specialization areas (not the core degree requirements).
 These credits may transfer toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above.
 No credits may transfer toward the minimum graduate residence credit requirement.
 Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+No undergraduate credits from external institutions are allowed to transfer.

 Credits Earned as a Professional Student at UW-Madison (Law, Medicine, Pharmacy, and Veterinary careers)